-The KU School of Pharmacy is fourth among all schools of pharmacy in National Institutes of Health funding.
-KU SOP researchers earned more than $12 million in NIH funding last year.
+The KU School of Pharmacy is 14th among all schools of pharmacy in National Institutes of Health funding, and has been in the top 15 for more than 20 years.

 Discovery and development of new natural or synthetic organic compounds of biomedical utility is a critical component of medicinal chemical research.

 Faculty research areas in the Department of Medicinal Chemistry include synthetic and medicinal chemistry, biochemistry and petptide chemistry, and natural products chemistry.

 The Department of Pharmaceutical Chemistry is home to some of the nation's most respected pharmaceutical researchers.